 Remoulade sauce originated in France around the seventeenth century, and appears to derive from ramolas, a word in the northern dialect of Picardy which means “horseradish”, which itself came from Latin word armoracea.

-Sauce is a actually a French word as well.
+Sauce is actually a French word as well.
 It appeared in the fourteenth century and comes from Old French sauce or sausse, which itself is derived from Latin word salsa which defines anything “salted” or “salt food”.

-Remoulade really started becoming a staple of Louisiane Creole cuisine in the early 1900s.
+The sauce really started becoming a staple of Louisiane Creole cuisine in the early 1900s.
 Indeed, back in 1918, a wine salesman named Arnaud opened a large restaurant on Bienville Street, in New Orleans’ French Quarter.
 It was in this establishment which has since become an institution in “NOLA” that shrimp remoulade was first introduced.

 White remoulade versions of Louisiana have also made influenced condiments in the neighboring states.
 Indeed, Mississippi’s comeback sauce and Alabama white barbecue sauce are both cousins of the French-inspired sauce.